voloviq/telemach-example-c-app/README.md

 Mission of the example projects
 ====================
-Main goal is to show how to create, copy to embedded device the applications and finally debug
+The main goal is to demonstrate how to create applications, transfer them to an embedded device, and debug them effectively